riven314/Divide_and_Conquer_Algo/README.md

 In weeek 4 programming assignment, I am required to represent a graph in programme (by either adjacency list or adjacency matrix) and apply randomized contraction algorithm on a graph input to find out its minimum cut.

 To be follow up:
-1. Finish assignment 4
-2. Write a randomized selection algorithm
+1. Optimize my outstanding randomized contraction algorithm
-3. Finish optional quiz

 ## Miscellaneous
 During my learning experience in the course, I also did research on other algorithms with application on divide and conquer method.